MicrosoftDocs/win32/desktop-src/Msi/record-integerdata.md

-﻿---
+---
-Description: 'This is the IntegerData property of the Record object.
+Description: This is the IntegerData property of the Record object.
 This read-write property transfers 32-bit integer data in to or out of a specified field within the record.
-If a field value cannot be converted to an integer, msiDatabaseNullInteger is returned.' ms.assetid: 'abc291cd-31ba-409f-b010-8b3a71cbdc77'
+If a field value cannot be converted to an integer, msiDatabaseNullInteger is returned. ms.assetid: abc291cd-31ba-409f-b010-8b3a71cbdc77
-title: 'Record.IntegerData property'
+title: Record.IntegerData property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Record.IntegerData property